Brian Paddick, Baron Paddick: Personal life

 Paddick was a contestant on the eighth series of the ITV1 reality television show I'm a Celebrity...
 Get Me Out of Here!, which began its broadcast on 16 November 2008.
 On 1 December 2008, he became the sixth celebrity to be voted off the show.
 Interviewed by the show's hosts Ant & Dec after leaving the jungle, he explained his reasons for participating: "For a long time I've been doing serious stuff.
 Thirty years in the police and running for mayor.
 It's all bad news that they want me to comment on.
 So I thought why not come and do something trivial. ...
 It's the hardest thing I've ever done in my life, anything after this is a breeze."

 In 2008, Paddick was ranked number 101 in the annual Pink List of influential gay and lesbian people in Britain published by The Independent on Sunday, down from number 83 in 2007.

-In 2010, he appeared on Channel 4's alternative election night special of Come Dine with Me alongside Edwina Currie, Rod Liddle and Derek Hatton.
+In 2010, Paddick appeared on Channel 4's alternative election night special of Come Dine with Me alongside Edwina Currie, Rod Liddle and Derek Hatton.

 Speaking about his marriage in Norway as part of the 2010 Liberal Democrat debate about equal marriage for gay people, Paddick said: "The real impact of [marriage rather than a civil partnership], the symbolism of it, the importance of it, didn't really strike me until we stood in front of the judge in the courthouse in Oslo, and she said ... we're here today to witness the marriage of Brian and Petter.
 And that was an intensely moving experience.
 We really feel, my husband and I, that we are really equal because we are married."

 In July 2018, Paddick revealed that he was a participant in the PrEP (Pre-Exposure Prophylaxis) medication trials being carried out at the time by the NHS in England.
-The medication is used to prevent HIV negative people acquiring HIV.
+The medication is used to prevent HIV-negative people from acquiring HIV.